Audio-Project-Workgroup/granular_synth/README.md

 <details>
 <summary><strong>What makes Granade different from other granular synthesizers?</strong></summary>
 <br>
 While inspired by existing granular synths, Granade brings its own unique approach  to granular synthesis.
+Therefore, it does not differ much.
+It is simply unique.
 </details>

 <details>
 <summary><strong>Is Granade ready for production use?</strong></summary>
 <br>
-Granade is currently in active development.
+Granade is in its initial release.
 While functional for experimentation and creative use, some features are incomplete.
 We recommend it for creative exploration rather than critical production work at this stage.
 </details>

 <details>